mamani828/Annotated_MOLE/index.md

 ### Interpolers and the staggered grid.

 The idea of discretization in mimetics is to create a rectangular grid (or at least transformable to rectangular).
 And certain operations work on certain parts of the grid.
 This is a functional tutorial on how to solve PDEs using the MOLE library and mimetic concepts so I will not dive into the why.
-If you are interested in the theory, I refer you to the many works published in this field.
+If you are interested in the theory, I would like to refer you to the many works published in this field.

 This is a staggered grid.

 Let's define some other terms: we have the centers (in red dots) we have nodes (the intersection between lines) and we have the faces(the lines)

 ![](images/image5.png)

+For a rule of thumb we can follow these properties that the operators have, they will come in handy when we formulate any mimetic discretization of any PDE since we would need to interpolate.

+Faces = blues + greens
+Centers = reds + blues on the boundary + greens on the boundary + corners of the domain Nodes = the vertices of all cells
+Works only for curvilinear coordinates.
+Gradient: takes the data from the center to the blue and greens
+Divergence: takes data from blues and greens to the center
+Laplacian: remains in the center.

 Understanding an equation and its mimetic formulation: